beytuuh42/regression-house-prices-kaggle/README.md

 ## Introduction

 This project uses advanced regression techniques to predict the sale price of houses for the ames housing data set.
 This notebook is used for an ongoing competition on kaggle (https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).

+Latest Score: Top 100 / 3%